 This program is part of Netpbm.

 ppmshift reads a PPM image as input.
-Shifts every row of image data to the left or right by a random amount, within a range of shift pixels.
+It shifts every row of image data to the left or right by a random amount, within a range of shift pixels.
 The random distribution is uniform, centered at zero movement.

 The randomness in the image is limited before Netpbm 10.37 (December 2006) -- if you run the program twice in the same second, you may get identical output.

-This is another one of those effects I intended to use for MPEG tests.
-Unfortunately, this program will not help me here - it creates too random patterns to be used for animations.
+This is an effect the author intended to use for MPEG tests.
+Unfortunately, this program is not useful for that - it creates too random patterns to be used for animations.
 Still, it might give interesting results on still images.

 #take the upper half, and leave it like it is pamcut -top=0 -width=800 -height=300 cs.ppm >upper.ppm #take the lower half, flip it upside down, dim it and distort it a little pamcut -top=300 -width=800 -height=300 cs.ppm | \ pamflip -topbottom | \ ppmdim 0.7 | \ ppmshift 10 >lower.ppm #and concatenate the two pieces pnmcat -topbottom upper.ppm lower.ppm >newpic.ppm